coveooss/credentials-sync/README.md

 ```

 ## Supported types of source credentials
-Credentials are defined as JSON, here are the supported types of source credentials with definition examples:
+Credentials are defined as JSON or YAML, here are the supported types of source credentials with definition examples:
  - Secret text
  - Username/Password
  - AWS IAM